NASA-IMPACT/veda-auth-central/docs/architecture-decision-records/layering-on-keycloak.md

 ## Drivers
 - **Supports Complex Authorization Needs**: Support application-based user subscriptions, scope inheritance, and detailed access control for multiple environments (dev, staging, production).
 - **Simple Administration**: Administrators such as science program leads should be able to manage users or groups on their own
+- **Graphical User Interface**: Provide a graphical user interface for user and group administration
 - **Community friendly**: The solution should fit into VEDA as an ecosystem of community-maintained open source platform components, by being as little bespoke as possible
 - **Generic integration**: Integrating the auth flows into applications should be as generic as possible, such that applications can reuse logic for other publicly available providers like Auth0 FGA, Zanzibar
 - **Well documented**: Integrator and user docs need to be complete and of high quality to ensure good uptake by applications and other instances of the platform